K-1: 2023–present

 On February 10, 2023, K-1 agreed on a mutual exchange of fighters with fellow Japanese promotion RISE, after they successfully co-promoted the Tenshin Nasukawa vs. Takeru crossover pay-per-view event, known as "THE MATCH 2022".

 On February 28, 2023, M-1 Sports Media acquired the global licensing rights for the K-1 brand, which was from that point forward managed by K-1 International Federation (KIF).

-On July 17, 2023, Takumi Nakamura stepped down stepped down from the position of producer.
+On July 17, 2023, Takumi Nakamura stepped down from the position of producer.

 Former Glory Japan General Manager Carlos Kikuta was announced as the new K-1 producer on July 18, 2023.
 That same day, K-1 announced a collaborative event with Quintet called ReBOOT, which will be held on September 10, 2023.
 The promotion subsequently announced their intention to re-brand their weight classes (under the "K-1 WORLD GP" and "K-1 WORLD MAX" banners, for heavyweights and fighters weighting -75 kg and under, respectively), that they would hold a heavyweight World Grand Prix, as well as a new partnership with Kyokushinkaikan.

 On August 8, 2023, former executive producer Mitsuru Miyata was appointed as the Krush producer.
 On January 19, 2024, Kazuyoshi Ishii was appointed as an advisor.
+On December 17, 2024, Mitsuru Miyata would succeed Carlos Kikuta as K-1 producer, now producing both K-1 and Krush.

+In September 2025, Genki Sudo became the new K-1 producer and announced the return of the Hero's MMA brand.
+K-1 Genki 2026 on April 11, 2026 would see K-1 hold MMA bouts under Hero's rules for the first time since the promotion was discontinued in 2008.